 With respect to incidents relating to Article 16.1.a, 3rd bullet point (e.g. ship not reporting in a VTS area), the responsible authority could be a VTS.

-With respect to incidents relating to Article 16.1.b (e.g. oil spills), as well as the waste Incident Reports, the responsible authority could be a counter-pollution service, a MRCC, a PSC office or a port authority.
+With respect to incidents relating to Article 16.1.b (e.g. oil spills), the responsible authority could be a counter-pollution service, a MRCC, a PSC office or a port authority.

 For incidents relating to Article 16.1.c, the responsible authority could be a PSC office or any coastal station detecting such a ship (banned or subject of a report or notification by a Member State).